cazuloaga/python-scrapier/README.md

 ## Usage

 I am using FastAPI framework to connect to my application and postgres to handle the data.
-This app is hosted in [heroku.scrapier](http://127.0.0.1:8000)
+This app is hosted in [heroku.scrapier](http://127.0.0.1:8000) and you can find the documentation [here](http://127.0.0.1:8000/docs).
+You will need credentials to use, just let me know and I will hook you up.
+Happy scraping!